Glossary

 Mining Reward

-Native tokens that are paid to a miner in exchange for providing the computational resources required for mining.
+Native tokens paid to miners as a reward for providing the necessary computing resources for mining.

 See Also